How to avoid paying too much for the protection you need

 Best Buy Drugs is a free Consumer Reports project that evaluates the effectiveness, safety, and cost of common drugs to help you find the best value for your health care dollar.

-Editor's Note: This article appeared in the October 2013 issue of Consumer Reports Money Adviser.
+Editor's Note: A version of this article appeared in the October 2013 issue of Consumer Reports Money Adviser.

 FREE e-mail Newsletters!
 Choose from cars, safety, health, and more!